nashville-software-school/bangazon-inc/book-1-orientation/chapters/TRY_CATCH_INTRO.md

 ## Exceptions Stop Normal Program Execution

-Take another look at the exaple above. notice the line after the call to `Divide()`
+Take another look at the example above. notice the line after the call to `Divide()`

 ```csharp
 Console.WriteLine($"The answer is {answer}");